anishsingh20/Human-Resource-Analytics-and-Employee-Churn-Prediction/README.md

 I have used Keras and Tensorflow in R to generate a Deep Multi-layered Perceptron classifier.
 Also after that I have generated an web application and deployed the keras classifer to predict whether a employee will leave the company or not using some features.
 The app is not yet deployed but it's been made using Shiny .

+The App details and it's implementation can be found inside-

 ### Link to the report of Exploratory data analysis-
  1) http://rpubs.com/anish20/humanResourceAnalytics